Frances Northcutt: Women's rights movement

 Northcutt helped drastically increase the number of women that were on appointed boards and commissions.
 She helped pass a law that prohibited hospitals from charging women who came in for rape kits.
 Later on, Northcutt would become President of both the city of Houston chapter and the state of Texas chapter for the National Organization for Women.

 During this time, Northcutt was still employed by TRW, receiving a partial salary as she was on loan.
 When her loan expired, she went back to TRW for a while.
 However, she believed that "If you were doing your job, you should do yourself out of a job" and thus went to Merrill Lynch, a stockbroker firm, for a year.
 Northcutt then switched into the TRW Controls division and during this time attended law school at night.

 Legal career

 In 1984, Northcutt graduated summa cum laude from the University of Houston Law Center, becoming a criminal defense lawyer.
 Northcutt continued to practice law with special emphasis and dedication to her fight for civil rights.
 Northcutt worked for Jane's Due Process, an organization that ensures protections for pregnant legal minors.
 She also worked for the Harris County District Attorney's office and was the first prosecutor in the Domestic Violence Unit.

 In popular culture

-In the Apple TV+ show For All Mankind, the character Margo Madison is believed by some to be loosely based on Northcutt, although the show creator claimed to have based the character on a NASA photograph of Margaret Hamilton.
+She is mentioned in the Apple TV+ show For All Mankind.